magentabusiness/magentabusiness.github.io/use-cases/smart-farming.md

     <div class="about-text">
         <div class="short">
             <div class="block">
-                <p class="text">The smart farming solution powered by ThingsBoard connects IoT sensors across silos, greenhouses, and fields to gather key data like temperature, humidity, soil moisture, and crop levels.
+                <p class="text">The smart farming solution powered by IoT Hub connects IoT sensors across silos, greenhouses, and fields to gather key data like temperature, humidity, soil moisture, and crop levels.
 Using protocols such as MQTT, CoAP, HTTP, and Modbus, the system ensures smooth, real-time data transmission and integration with existing equipment.</p>
             </div>
         </div>
         <div class="long">
-            <p>ThingsBoard processes incoming telemetry with automated rule chains that trigger alerts or control actions.
+            <p>IoT Hub processes incoming telemetry with automated rule chains that trigger alerts or control actions.
 Custom dashboards visualize the data through maps and charts, enabling users to monitor operations, identify issues, and respond quickly.
 The solution is fully scalable—from small farms to large agricultural enterprises.</p>
         </div>
     </div>
     <div class="scheme">